Root Canal Retreatment

-After you have had root canal therapy, the treated tooth can last an entire lifetime with proper care.
-However, there are some instances when the bone fails to heal correctly, or becomes infected again.
+After you have had root canal therapy, the treated tooth can last an entire lifetime with proper care and good hygiene.
+However, there are some instances when the bone fails to heal correctly or can become re-infected.
 This can occur months or even years after the tooth has been treated.
-If you are experiencing pain and discomfort after having root canal therapy, contact Vienna Endodontics at 703-938-5920 to see how we may still be able to save your tooth!

 Why Your Tooth May Not Heal Correctly After Root Canal Therapy

 It may seem puzzling when a tooth starts to experience painful symptoms months after having it treated.
 However, there are several different reasons why a tooth may not heal as expected.

 In other situations, the need for re-treatment may be caused by a new issue that developed on the treated tooth.

 Prior to recommending retreatment, we will go over all the options available to you, and give you the option of choosing what you feel most comfortable with.
 If you select retreatment as a solution to your problem, the doctors will reopen your tooth to gain access to the root canal filling material.
 The restorative material will be removed to enable access to the root canal.
 The doctors will now clean your canals and carefully examine the inside of the problematic tooth using high magnification dental microscope.
 Once cleaned, the doctors will fill and seal the canals and place a temporary filling in the tooth.

 In cases where the canals are very narrow or blocked, we may recommend endodontic surgery.